fantasycalendar/FoundryVTT-Tagger/README.md

 ### Set Tags

-Set the tags on a PlaceableObject
+Set the tags on a PlaceableObject or Document

 `Tagger.setTags(PlaceableObject|Document|Array, String|Array)`